 If you are normally well then you are unlikely to develop complications.
 You are likely to recover fully.
 However, see a doctor if symptoms change or become worse.
 Complications are more likely to develop if you are in any of the at-risk groups listed below.

 The most common complication is a chest infection caused by a germ (bacterium).
 This may develop in addition to the viral infection (that is, a secondary infection).
 This can sometimes become serious and develop into pneumonia.
-A course of antibiotic medicines will often cure this.
+A course of antibiotic medication will often cure this.
 However, a bacterial infection can sometimes become life-threatening, particularly in those who are frail or elderly.

-Note: with flu or a flu-like illness it is common to have a cough that lingers for 1-2 weeks after other symptoms have gone.
+Note: with flu (influenza) or a flu-like illness it is common to have a cough that lingers for 1-2 weeks after other symptoms have gone.
 Green sputum does not necessarily mean that you have a secondary chest infection.
 The symptoms to look out for that may indicate a secondary chest infection include a recurrence of a high temperature (fever), worsening of cough, shortness of breath, fast breathing, and chest pain.

 Other complications that sometimes occur include a sinus infection and an ear infection.
 Other serious complications are rare, such as brain inflammation (encephalitis).